Failed (2016)

 Reflectance or Transmittance

-Some devices may have capability to function as transmission and reflectance modes using different probe types.
-Read more about the difference between reflectance and transmittance devices in our FAQ.
+Some devices may have the capability to function with transmission or reflectance probes.
+Read more about the difference between reflectance and transmission devices in our FAQ.

 Transmittance